-6.1 Contribution of Significant Buildings
+6.1 Contribution of Significant Unlisted Buildings

 There are no statutory listed buildings in Kilburn Conservation Area, but the examples of the different types of Victorian architecture combine to make this an attractive residential area worthy of protection.
+There are no buildings which are more significant than others.